Paint Mines by Lindsey Fisher 2 sunshine

 Hikes will meet and start at the information kiosk at the main parking lot.
 29950 Paint Mine Rd.

-If you wish to cancel your registration, please do so at least five days before the hike so that we can allow others to register instead.
+If you wish to cancel your registration and receive credit back towards your account, please do so at least ten days before the hike.
+This will also allow others to register.

 For more information or to cancel a registration, please call (719) 520-6977 or email ryandorough@elpasoco.com